 - Send a player off the field

 - Signal for the game to start after a stoppage of play

-- Decide whether all other conditons are appropriate for play including the ball, field of play and player's equipment.
+- Decide whether all other conditions are appropriate for play including the ball, field of play, and player’s equipment

 Referees are proud of their contribution to soccer and take their appointments seriously.
 Their basic requirements are: an understanding of the spirit and the letter of the laws; good physical condition; cooperation with fellow officials; personal flexibility that allows for a totally unemotional approach to all decisions despite experiencing the myriad of participant emotions during a typical game; and to make the game of soccer enjoyable to play and watch.